 - Crossrail

-- Culham river crossing schemes
+- Thames road crossing between Culham and Didcot

 - Didcot Northern Perimeter Road Phase 3

 - East West Rail

 - Jubilee Way roundabout

 - Oxford to Cambridge Expressway

-- Science Bridge over A4130
+- Didcot Science Bridge and A4130 Capacity Improvements

-Several of these routes, in particular the Culham river crossing schemes, cross flood risk areas or may have an impact on flood risk.
+Several of these routes, in particular the Culham river crossings schemes, cross flood risk areas or may have an impact on flood risk.
 However, their construction also presents opportunities for flood risk improvements to be achieved.

-Association of British Insurers Guidance The Association of British Insurers (ABI) and the National Flood Forum have published guidance to assist local authorities in England in producing local plans http://www.southoxon.gov.uk/services-and-advice/planning-and-building/planning-policy/evidence-studies, on: 27/06/17 and reviewing planning applications in flood risk areas.
+Association of British Insurers Guidance, The Association of British Insurers (ABI) and the National Flood Forum have published guidance to assist local authorities in England in producing local plans and reviewing planning applications in flood risk areas16.
 The guidance complements the National Planning Policy Framework, and provides the following key recommendations: